pypa/distlib/docs/tutorial.rst

 ``python setup.py install`` to install the package (perhaps invoking with ``sudo`` if you need to install to a protected location).

+If running the tests under Python >= 3.2.3, remember to first set the environment variable ``PYTHONHASHSEED=0`` to disable hash randomisation, which is needed for the tests.
+(The enviroment variable also needs to be set if running Python 2.x with ``-R``. which is only available in Python 2.6.8 and later.)

 .. index::
    single: Continuous integration status; distlib